rapidsai/docs/CONTRIBUTING.md

 Submit changes as a pull request to `rapidsai/docs`.
 The RAPIDS copy-PR bot copies the pull request head to a `pull-request/<number>` branch in the upstream repository.
-CI validates that branch, assembles the complete documentation site, and creates a non-production Netlify preview for review.
+CI validates that branch and dry-runs assembly of the complete S3-backed documentation site without deploying it.
+Netlify's repository integration separately creates a portal-only preview for review.

 ## Developer Certificate of Origin